 The PHA may not attach or pay PBV assistance to units on the grounds of a penal reformatory, medical, mental, or similar public or private institution; nursing homes or facilities providing continuous psychiatric, medical, nursing services, board and care, or intermediate care (except that assistance may be provided in assisted living facilities); units that are owned or controlled by an educational institution or its affiliate and are designated for occupancy by students; and manufactured homes.
 In addition, the PHA may not attach or pay PBV assistance for a unit occupied by an owner and the PHA may not select or enter into a nagreement to enter into a HAP contract or HAP contract for a unit occupied by a family ineligible for participation in the PBV program.
 A member of a cooperative who owns shares in the project assisted under the PBV program is not considered an owner for purposes of participation in the PBV program.
-Finally, PBV assistance may not be attached to units for which construction or rehabilitation has started after the proposal submission and prior to the execution of an AHAP.
+Finally, PBV assistance may not be attached to units for which construction or rehabilitation has started after the proposal submission and prior to the execution of an AHAP; provided, however, that with respect to development activity, the PHA may decide not to use an Agreement or may choose to execute an Agreement after construction or rehabilitation that complied with applicable requirements of 24 CFR § 983.153 has commenced, where, in its Administrative Plan, the PHA explains the circumstances (if any) under which the PHA will enter a PBV HAP contract for newly constructed or rehabilitated housing without first entering into an Agreement and under which the PHA will enter into an Agreement after construction or rehabilitation that complied with applicable requirements of 24 CFR § 983.153 has commenced, subject to the conditions of 24 CFR § 983.154(f), or 24 CFR § 983.154(g) when the subsection is effective.